Health Education England, working across the East of England: Medical Oncology

 The Cambridge biomedical campus has been expanding rapidly (see below and here), including bringing Papworth Hospital on site as well as major pharmaceutical company investment (Astra Zeneca) further increasing opportunities for research and collaborations to improve the lives of patients with cancer.

 There is excellent integration with the clinical oncologists within a shared weekly audit and academic session, which includes case presentations, x-ray meetings, pathology meetings, journal clubs, audits and invited lectures, together with a rolling programme of "translational talks".
 The medical and clinical oncologists have the same on-call rota and cover each other's patients when on call.
 There are a number of joint clinics attended by both clinical and medical oncologists, and there is good collaboration between the two disciplines.
 There is ample opportunity for the medical oncology trainees to obtain experience in radiotherapy treatment.
 Multi-disciplinary teams in many cancer sites facilitate and promote close collaborative working relationships.
+The region is well placed to take advantage of the proposed joint ST3 curriculum for medical and clinical oncology following the shape of training discussions.

 The Cambridge training programme in Medical Oncology provides excellent opportunities for research and training.
 Building on the work of the past two decades, recent developments promise to make Cambridge one of the pre-eminent centres for training in Medical Oncology.